 To get started, you may take a look at our list of MIM funding options by country.

-4. Budgeting for life in France
+4. Budgeting for life in France and Singapore

 As the MIM Programme is short and intense, advance planning will be essential for success.
 Good luck with your application and we look forward to welcoming you on campus soon!